Aircraft pilot: Africa and Asia

 In some countries, such as Pakistan, Thailand and several African nations, there is a strong relationship between the military and the principal national airlines, and many airline pilots come from the military; however, that is no longer the case in the United States and Western Europe.
 While the flight decks of U.S. and European airliners do have ex-military pilots, many pilots are civilians.
 Military training and flying, while rigorous, is fundamentally different in many ways from civilian piloting.

 Canada

 Operating an aircraft in Canada is regulated by the Aeronautics Act of 1985 and the Canadian Aviation Regulations provide rules for Pilot licensing in Canada.

-Retirement age is provided by each airline with some set to age 60, but changes to the Canadian Human Rights Act have restricted retirement age set by the airlines.
+Retirement age is provided by each airline, with some set to age 60, but changes to the Canadian Human Rights Act have restricted the retirement age set by the airlines.

 United States

 In the United States in 2020, there were 691,691 active pilot certificates.
 This was down from a high of over 800,000 active pilots in 1980.
 Of the active pilot certificate holders, there were 160,860 Private, 103,879 Commercial, 164,193 Airline Transport, and 222,629 Student.

 In 1930, the Air Commerce Act established pilot licensing requirements for American civil aviation.

 Commercial airline pilots in the United States have a mandatory retirement age of 65, having increased from age 60 in 2007.